What Type of Conduct is Prohibited in Nevada?

 What Must be Proven in a Discrimination Claim?

-Discrimination can be proven under the Equal Pay act if both men and women do the same type of work for the same employer but are nevertheless paid in different amounts.
-Discrimination claims in Elko can be proven where the employer only hires one gender, promotes employees on the basis of gender, or acts in retaliation against a worker who has complained of employer misconduct.
+Discrimination can be proven under the Equal Pay act if both men and women do the same type of work for the same employer but are nonetheless paid in different amounts.
+Discrimination claims in Elko can be shown where the employer only hires one gender, promotes employees on the basis of gender, or acts in retaliation against a worker who has complained of employer misconduct.

 When is Sexual Harassment Prohibited?

-Sexual harassment includes any unwanted sexual behavior, whether verbal or physical, directed at the victim.
-Employers in Elko might be held liable for the sexual harassment, even when it was a co-worker who actually engaged in the conduct.
+Sexual harassment encompasses all unwanted sexual behavior, whether verbal or physical, directed at the victim.
+Employers in Elko may be held liable for the sexual harassment, even when it was a co-worker who really engaged in the conduct.

-A Nevada employer could also be liable for harassment if they allow conduct to lead to an environment that is overly sexual.
-Gender discrimination is usually difficult to prove without a lawyer because the specifics of proving intent can be complicated.
+A Nevada employer might also be liable for harassment if they allow conduct to lead to an environment that is overly sexual.
+Gender discrimination is normally difficult to prove without a lawyer because the specifics of proving intent can be complicated.
 There are also detailed procedures that must be followed when pursuing a claim.